rmasiniexpert/resume/index.md

 Participate in IT data modeling for new or re-engineered systems.

 ### Independent contractor Windermere, Florida US, May 2009 - Present

-A.I. and machine learning engineer
+**Data scientist and AI engineering consultant**

-Data scientist and AI engineering consultant  Jun 2020 - Present Experience with AWS services related to AI/ML, particularly Amazon EMR, AWS Lambda, Machine Learning, Amazon S3, Amazon EC2 Container Service, etc.
+Experience with AWS services related to AI/ML, particularly Amazon EMR, AWS Lambda, Machine Learning, Amazon S3, Amazon EC2 Container Service, etc.
 Creating ML models for prediction in retail and educational industry, with high accuracy (95%).
 Customer selection using ML with exclusively behavior analysis and guidance sales/marketing team how, when and by whom those customers must be connected and convert to new clients.
 This process can be automated with a TI team.